 Just as there is a missed opportunity in election processes, there's to take advantage of connections that can be of great use to us.
 I'm with Oscar., we tend to distrust people who do not share minimal information, and that generates a discard.

 One of the good things that the Internet has brought us and social media and media is, Precisely, the ability to build relationships.
 Initially they're virtual, and many end up being real.
 Thanks to the network, I've met people who have made me grow, and to which I have then had the opportunity to shake hands.

 You choose which monastery you want to live in: one open and admitting visits or a closing one with a vow of silence.
 Both are acceptable.
 Now you know the pros and cons of each.
 Reflection is yours.
 Happy week.

 Exclusive gift for subscribers

-Compiles 10 posts from this blog very interrelated in a single reading that can help update on personal brand management (personal branding) and to see what are the trend-setting immediate future lines.
+Compiles 10 blog posts very interrelated in a single reading that can help you update on personal brand management (personal branding) and to see what are the lines of immediate future that set trends.

 - In a polarized and undifferentiated world, if you don't contribute, you don't care - 26 September, 2020

 - Why it's important to set a goal in Personal Branding (Personal Strategy 01) - 20 September, 2020